m50d/m50d.github.com/_posts/2015-09-18-when-rust-makes-sense.md

  * Tooling and performance analysis in Haskell are starting to get some attention.
 I'm not sure anyone has a solution to space leaks yet, but we're starting to admit there's a problem.
  * From the other side, we're seeing Haskell-like languages with strict evaluation.
 Idris (my pet hope) is in many ways an even stricter, purer Haskell.
 But it could actually prove a more accessible environment for `unsafePerformIO`-style, imperative programming because of strict evaluation.
- * In Dotty there seems to be at least some interest in a Scala without some of its compatibility side.
-Scala.js also suggests the language is becoming less attached to the JVM.
+ * Dotty represents at least some interest in a Scala without some of its compatibility side.
+ * Scala.js suggests that the scala-native library ecosystem is mature enough to stand alone,

 <br />
 <p />